zetaris/Freemium/README.md

 ## Start docker

 ### Windows specific
-On windows , we need to convert the files to unix mode
+On windows , we need to convert the files to unix mode.
+In the Windows Powershell ,ensure that you are in the path of the cloned repo eg : C:\Users\john.doe\Freemium
 ```
 ./windows_convert.sh
 ```